openmediavault/openmediavault-docs/prerequisites.rst

 About compression or encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enabling encryption on SSDs also means more overwrites which wear out SSDs, eMMCs or Flash drives faster.
+Enabling encryption on SSDs also means more writes which wear out SSDs, eMMCs or Flash drives faster.

 As well as enabling compression on filesystems like Btrfs or ZFS; although Ext4